ManvishK7122/Data-Job-Salary-Analysis/README.md

 - Large: 1000+ employees

 The fields that are going to be examined and analyzed through Advanced SQL querying are
-1. Salary in USD(KPI or metric of success)
+1. Salary in USD(KPI or metric of success for the demand of big data jobs)
 2. Work Year
 3. Experience Level
 4. Job Title